 - Require a boot and device lock password (swipe, PIN, pattern, accessibility (direction), screen locks are not allowed).
-Acceptable biometrics vary with the device for the device lock. - The maximum password failure retry policy should be less than or equal to 30. - A screen lock password required to decrypt data on boot. - Revocation checking must be enabled. - Security and audit logging must be enabled. - External storage must be encrypted. - Developer debugging must be disabled. - When CC mode has been enabled, the TOE behaves as follows: - o The TOE sets the system wide Android CC mode property to be enabled.
+Acceptable biometrics are fingerprint for each device. - The maximum password failure retry policy should be less than or equal to 30. - A screen lock password required to decrypt data on boot. - Security and audit logging must be enabled. - External storage must be encrypted.

-- The TOE prevents loading of custom firmware/kernels and requires all updates occur through FOTA. - o The TOE utilizes ACVP/CAVP approved cryptographic ciphers for TLS.
+- When CC mode has been enabled, the TOE behaves as follows: - The TOE sets the system wide Android CC mode property to be enabled. - The TOE prevents loading of custom firmware/kernels and requires all updates occur through FOTA. - The TOE utilizes ACVP/CAVP approved cryptographic ciphers for TLS.